 Choosing DSL has an interesting balance when it comes to price.
-It is by far the most expensive choice in terms of cost per Mbps, but it will likely provide you with the lowest bill each month.
+It is by far the most expensive choice in terms of cost per Mbps, but it can often provide you with the lowest bill each month.

 The cost of fiber optic internet is, on average, the cheapest by far.
 It can be an extremely cost-effective option for anyone hoping for a fast connection for their household, and if you are willing to have a higher bill to get the best, never worry about value.

-However, this is only if you are looking at it in terms of value (cost per Mbps).
-If you're looking to have the lowest internet bill each month, other options might be better.
+However, this is only if you look at it in terms of value (cost per Mbps).
+Other options might be better if you're looking to have the lowest internet bill each month.
 You also will be more likely to pay for it alone, so those factors will not apply.

-Other internet options include dial-up and satellite internet, and these do not generally follow the same rules as the rest in terms of price.
+Other internet options include dial-up and satellite internet, which do not generally follow the same rules as the rest in terms of price.
 They generally stay the same across the country in terms of cost.

-We do not recommend dial-up internet in 2020, nearly any reason, and any option would be better.
+We do not recommend dial-up internet in 2022 for any reason, and any option would be better.

 Satellite internet is a different beast altogether.
-It can be an interesting choice for those who don't feel as though they have a better option available to them yet still want reliable access, perhaps people who live out in rural areas who still want a reasonably strong connection.
+It can be an interesting choice for those who don't feel they have a better option available to them yet still want reliable access, perhaps people who live out in rural areas still want a reasonably strong connection.

 Additional Factors to the Cost of Your Internet

-When looking at an internet price, whether you plan to move or just want to switch providers or get a better deal, there may be outlying factors that may increase or lower the price for your home specifically.
+When looking at an internet price, whether you plan to move or just want to switch providers or get a better deal, outlying factors may increase or lower the price for your home specifically.
 Here are some of the main ones:

 Bundling and Special Offers